I am Vincent Leeuw, a media technologist working in the tech and games industry. This is my blog. You can find my LinkedIn profile here.

 aug.
 2013 - jan.
 2018

-As most of my work is performed on a project base, I started a personal company called CX Works.
-Within CX Works I specialise in social media, communication management, branding , UX design and applied game design solutions.
+As most of my work was performed under project-based contracts, I made a personal company called CX Works.
+Within CX Works I specialised around social media, communication management, branding, UX design and applied game design solutions.

 🟧 Creative director / co-founder